TuxCoding/ThunderOverlay/README.md

             -   marked enemies on map
             -   and more.
         -   However, we are required to re-create or find another source for these type of sounds as those above are copyrighted
-    -   "Streamer" sounds
+    -   `Streamer` sounds
         -   "Dumb ways to die" if you fly into a wall (`selfkill`)
         -   "Wilhelm scream" if you lost a crew member
     -   Drive gear switching sound
-    -   etc.
     -   Similar to this great project: [WTRTI](https://github.com/MeSoftHorny/WTRTI/), but for ground vehicles

 ### Goals

-The goal of this project is solely to provide visual appealing overlay for viewer.
-For example by displaying the vehicle images for people not familiar with the vehicle names or display squad kills in a more prominent way.
+The goal of this project is solely to provide visual appealing overlay for viewers.
+For example by displaying the vehicle images for people not familiar with the vehicle names or displaying kills from squad members in a more prominent way.

 This goal of this project is **never** to provide gameplay advantages over the vanilla behavior to the player.